Northwestern College (Iowa): Athletics

 Northwestern College's athletic teams are called the Red Raiders.
 Northwestern is a member of the National Association of Intercollegiate Athletics (NAIA), and has competed in the Great Plains Athletic Conference (GPAC) since 1992.

 The Raiders compete in 22 intercollegiate varsity sports.
 Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis, track & field (indoor and outdoor teams), and wrestling.
 Women's sports include basketball, cross country, dance, golf, soccer, softball, tennis, track & field (indoor and outdoor teams), and volleyball.
 Co-ed sports include cheerleading and esports.

 Accomplishments

 The Raiders have won 15 national championships: 10 by teams and five by individuals.
-In 2001, both the men's and women's basketball teams won the national title, the first time an NAIA school accomplished the feat and only the second instance in collegiate history.
+In 2001, both the men's and women's basketball teams won the national title, the first time an NAIA school accomplished the feat and, at that time, only the second instance in collegiate history.
 (Central Missouri State, an NCAA school now known as the University of Central Missouri, first accomplished a double national title in 1984.)